techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Overflow to another Auto attendant or Call queue

-Modify and existing call queue:
+To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following examples:

 Overflow
 ````PowerShell